 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-Flying freeholds in Shinfield and Arborfield are unusual but are more likely to exist in relation to terraced houses.
+Flying freeholds in Shinfield and Arborfield are not the norm but are more likely to exist in relation to terraced houses.
 Even where you use a solicitor outside Shinfield and Arborfield you would need to get your solicitor to go through the deeds very carefully.
 Your bank may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Shinfield and Arborfield may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Some of the more diligent conveyancing solicitors in Shinfield and Arborfield may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold premises.
+You should also check with your insurance broker as to whether they will insure a flying freehold property.

 As usual with these online conveyancers you need to read ALL the small print - did you notice the extra charge for dealing with the mortgage?